 Almost all sea squirts are hermaphrodites, which means they have both male and female reproductive organs.
 Many spawn by releasing eggs and sperm into the ocean.

 Strangely, this system has worked out efficiently for hundreds of millions of years.
 There are thousands of species, and they’ve been around since the mid-Cambrian, over 500 million years ago.

 Their metamorphosis from larvae to fixed individual is also pretty intriguing.

 The brain (or rather, the cerebral ganglion) that controls movements starts to shrink down.
 This ganglion is unnecessary since the organisms won’t move around anymore.
 This change is also why some people say that sea squirts “eat their own brains.”
 The cerebral ganglion that adults have is adapted to the lack of movement.

 As if that wasn’t enough, their blood is also strange.
 It contains unusually high quantities of a metal called vanadium, contained by vacuoles which also containing sulphuric acid.
 Biologists and doctors are now studying the potential medical applications of tunicates, after it was revealed that their bodies contain several compounds which can be used to fight different types of cancer.

-All in all, sea squirts are apparently simple creatures, but they come with a complex story behind them.
-They’re more than just a pretty face… because well, they don’t have a face, and even if they did they would have probably digested it.
+Sea squirts are more than just a pretty face… because well, they don’t have a face, and even if they did they would have probably digested it.